What is an International Wire Transfer?

 If you’re wiring a large amount, it’s worth speaking to the payee to establish extra controls for the transfer.
 The recipients should also double check no one else has access to the receiving bank account.

-Is your company ready to start scaling with global partner payments?
+Is your company ready to start scaling with mass payments?

 Check out our eBook.